Supply Chain Refill Infrastructure Grant

 Examples of investments which could attract such grants include buying new kit, building new extensions, the updating of production lines, IT infrastructure, and upgrading logistics.

 This Grant Scheme is now paused as it is over-subscribed.
-However, you can still register your interest by completing an application form.
+However, you can still register your interest in the scheme by completing an application form.

 Funding for space enabled solutions to the Coronavirus crisis